luyadev/luya/docs/guide/ngrest-api.md

 public $pagination = ['pageSize' => 50];
 ```

-In order to enable the `per-page` get request option you can define the range for such a request by using:
+In order to enable the `per-page` get request option the `$pagination` property has to be declared like in the example above, by default you can then choose between 0 and 50 items.
+In order to configure the page size limit use:

 ```php
 public $pagination = [